 In addition, the company have been working with its' staff to ensure common areas are thoroughly cleaned and sanitized.
-No covid-19 cases were reported during the financial year and management will continue to ensure protocols are followed that will allow this trend to continue.
+Two cases of COVID-19 among the staff were reported during the financial year.
+In both cases protocol was strictly maintained without any dislocation of the company's operations and the welfare of the staff.
+These measures have remained in place and it is reported, will be closely followed to ensure uninterrupted flow of the business.
 The company's management convened meetings in which the impact to its' business is assessed and measures are discussed to minimise the negative impact on its ongoing operations.